Master Planning

 Capital planning process

 The Ministry of Health’s capital planning process consists of three major stages, each with several sub-stages.
-Each stage builds on the information developed in the previous one, progressing from early planning through to detailed planning and, finally, to construction.
+Each stage builds on the information developed in the previous one.
+The entire process progresses from early planning through to detailed planning and, finally, to construction.

 Government approvals are required at various stages, and community engagement is essential throughout the process.